Choose your region

 In summary, although dogs need oxygen to live (their body uses oxygen to burn “fuel,” or dietary calories), this generates detrimental by-products in the form of free radicals.
 Free radicals “corrode” the body by stripping electrons from any other molecules they meet in a domino-like chain reaction.

 Antioxidants are molecules that can bind to free radicals by donating one of their own electrons, stabilizing them and stopping the reaction they cause, thereby potentially reducing damage to the cells of the body.
-When donating electrons, antioxidants do not become free radicals themselves, since they are stable in all forms.

 It is estimated that each body cell endures 10,000 oxidative hits every day from free radicals, making antioxidants important for warding off cell damage by “cleaning up” or removing free radicals before they can do harm.